cornell-zhang/facedetect-fpga/Parallel_and_Pipelined/README.md

 Generate the bitstream and run it on the FPGA.

-### Effects of various types of Optimizations
+### Stages of Optimizations

 The source code for different stages of optimizations mentioned in our paper is also added to the repository so that users can get a feel of the effects of each and every optimzation.
-There are 4 extra folders which are added to the repo:
+There are 3 extra folders which are added to the repo:

-CPUperf : This folder has the original C++ software implementation.

 Baseline : This folder has the baseline implementation which replaces all the non synthesizable constructs.